Decompression theory: Practical effectiveness of models

 Bubble models for decompression were popular among technical divers in the early 2000s, although there was little data to support the effectiveness of the models in practice.
 Since then, several comparative studies have indicated relatively larger numbers of venous gas emboli after decompression based on bubble models, and one study reported a higher rate of decompression sickness.
 The deeper decompression stops earlier in the ascent appear to be less effective at controlling bubble formation than the hypotheses suggested.
 This failure may be due to continued ingassing of slower tissues during the extended time at greater depth, resulting in these tissues being more supersaturated at shallower depths.
 The optimal decompression strategy for deep bounce dives remains unknown (2016).

-The practical efficacy of gas switches from helium based diluent to nitrox for accelerating decompression has not been demonstrated convincingly.
+The practical efficacy of gas switches from helium-based diluent to nitrox for accelerating decompression has not been demonstrated convincingly.
 These switches increase risk of inner ear decompression sickness due to counterdiffusion effects.

+Besides the basic dive profile and gas mixes, and the residual gas load from previous dives, three groups of factors are considered likely to have significant influence on decompression stress, the evolution of bubbles in the diver, and development of symptoms.
+These are exercise, before, during and after the dive, Thermal status, during and after the dive, including the effects on perfusion distribution and changes during the dive, and the set of factors grouped under the label "predisposition", such as the state of hydration, physical fitness, age, biological health, and other characteristics which could affect the uptake and release of gases in the diver.
+Currently these factors cannot be used to make reproducible predictions about decompression risk, and some cannot be numerically evaluated in real time.